adityanandancse/adityanandancse/README.md

 [![GitHub adityanandancse](https://img.shields.io/github/followers/adityanandancse?label=follow&style=social)](https://github.com/adityanandancse)&nbsp;
 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; Hello everyone,I'm 2022 pass out graduate with BTech CSE.
+💡 &nbsp; Hello everyone,I'm 2024 pass out graduate with BTech CSE.
 I enjoy collaborating with people on works of similar interest.

 🌱 &nbsp;I'm on track to help tech minds by sharing my expertise , resources and guidance.\
-✍️ &nbsp;Apart from technical interests, I like dancing,watching movies, reading novels, playing Chess and badminton.\
+✍️ &nbsp;Apart from technical interests, I like rapping, poetry, reading journals.\
-💬 &nbsp;Feel free to reach out to me for general consulting, or discussions \
+💬 &nbsp;Feel free to reach out to me for general tech discussions. \
-✉️ &nbsp;You can email me at avinash201199@gmail.com.
-I'll try to respond as soon as possible!\
+✉️ &nbsp;You can email me at cse.adityanandan@gmail.com.
+I'll be responsive!\

 ### If my repository is helpful for you then [Nominate me for GitHub Star](https://stars.github.com/nominate/)